 2022 Colorado Crime Victim Compensation Program Report

-Nationwide, Colorado is 6th in the total amount of Crime Victim Compensation (CVC) funds disbursed though it is the 22nd most populous state.
-As one of only two states with a decentralized Crime Victim Compensation program structure, local Colorado judicial district CVC programs assisted more victims in Federal Fiscal Year 2021 (FFY21) than 44 other states across the country.
-(Source: OVC 2021 Federal CVC Grant Formula Chart).
-The federal fiscal year begins on October 1 of each year through September 30 of the next year.
+Nationwide, Colorado continues to rank 6th in the total amount of Crime Victim Compensation (CVC) funds disbursed to help victims though it is the 21st most populous state.
+As one of only two states with a decentralized Crime Victim Compensation program structure, local Colorado judicial district CVC programs assisted more victims in Federal Fiscal Year 2022 (FFY22) than 44 other states across the country (Source: OVC 2022 Federal CVC Grant Formula Chart; federal fiscal year: October 1 through September 30).

 funds paid by local CVC Programs for tangible financial losses incurred by 6,734 victims of crime.
 Crime related expenses incurred by domestic violence victims, and their children, consistently account for 27% of all CVC funds paid across the state.
 Crime related expenses incurred by child victims of neglect, physical and sexual abuse account for another 28% of all CVC funds paid across the state.

 funds collected for local CVC program expenditures.
-This is an approximate 3% decrease from FFY20.
+This is an approximate 29% increase from FFY21.